 • nutmeg.

 Any flora needs moisture.
-There is no lack of water in the rainforest, but often there is too much of it.
+There is never a shortage of water in the rainforest, but there is often too much of it.
 Rainforest plants must survive in areas where there is constant rainfall and flooding.
-The leaves of tropical plants help to beat off raindrops, and some species are armed with a drip tip designed to quickly drain rain.
+The leaves of tropical plants help deflect raindrops, and some species are armed with a drip tip designed to quickly drain precipitation.

 Plants in the tropics need light to live.
-The dense vegetation of the upper tiers of the forest transmits little sunlight to the lower tiers.
-Therefore, rainforest plants must either adapt to life in constant twilight or grow rapidly upwards in order to "see" the sun.
+The dense vegetation of the upper layers of the forest allows little sunlight to reach the lower layers.
+Therefore, tropical forest plants must either adapt to life in constant twilight, or quickly grow upward in order to “see” the sun.

-It is worth noting that in the tropics trees grow with thin and smooth bark, which is able to accumulate moisture.
-Some types of plants in the lower part of the crown have leaves wider than at the top.
-This helps to let more sunlight through to the soil.
+It is worth noting that in the tropics trees grow with thin and smooth bark, which is capable of accumulating moisture.
+Some plant species have leaves wider at the bottom of the crown than at the top.
+This helps allow more sunlight to reach the soil.

-As for the epiphytes themselves, or air plants that grow in the rainforest, they get their nutrients from plant debris and bird droppings that land on their roots and do not depend on the poor soil of the forest.
-In tropical forests, there are such air plants as orchids, bromeliads, ferns, large-flowered selenicereus and others.
+As for the epiphytes themselves, or air plants that grow in the rainforest, they obtain nutrients from plant debris and bird droppings that land on the roots and do not depend on the poor soil of the forest.
+In tropical forests there are such aerial plants as orchids, bromeliads, ferns, selenicereus grandiflora and others.

-As mentioned, the soil in most rainforests is very poor and lacks nutrients.
+As mentioned, the soil in most tropical forests is very poor and lacks nutrients.
 To capture nutrients at the top of the soil, most rainforest trees have shallow roots.
-Others are wide and powerful, as they must hold a massive tree.
+Others are wide and powerful, as they must support a massive tree.

-Animals of the rainforest amaze the eye with their diversity.
+The animals of the tropical forests amaze the eye with their diversity.
 It is in this natural area that you can meet the largest number of representatives of the fauna of our planet.
 Most of them are in the Amazon rainforest.
-For example, there are 1800 species of butterflies alone.
+For example, there are 1,800 species of butterflies alone.

-In general, the tropical forest is the habitat of most amphibians (lizards, snakes, crocodiles, salamanders), predators (jaguars, tigers, leopards, cougars).
-All animals of the tropics are brightly colored, as the spots and stripes are the best camouflage in the dense thicket of the jungle.
+In general, the tropical forest is the habitat of most amphibians (lizards, snakes, crocodiles, salamanders), predators (jaguars, tigers, leopards, pumas).
+All animals of the tropics have bright colors, since spots and stripes are the best camouflage in the dense jungle.
 The sounds of the rainforest are provided by the polyphony of songbirds.
-In the forests of the tropics, the world's largest population of parrots, among other interesting birds, there are South American harpies, which belong to one of the fifty species of eagles and are on the verge of extinction.
-No less bright birds are peacocks, the beauty of which has long been legendary.
+The tropical forests have the world's largest population of parrots, and other interesting birds include the South American harpy, one of the fifty eagle species that is critically endangered.
+No less colorful birds are peacocks, whose beauty has long been the subject of legends.

-More monkeys also live in the tropics: arachnids, orangutans, chimpanzees, monkeys, baboons, gibbons, red-bearded jumpers, gorillas.
-In addition, there are sloths, lemurs, Malay and sun bears, rhinos, hippos, tarantulas, ants, piranhas and other animals.
+Also lives in the tropics more quantity monkeys: arachnids, orangutans, chimpanzees, monkeys, baboons, gibbons, red-bearded jumpers, gorillas.
+In addition, there are sloths, lemurs, Malayan and sun bears, rhinoceroses, hippos, tarantulas, ants, piranhas and other animals.

 Tropical timber has long been synonymous with exploitation and plunder.
-Giant trees are the target of entrepreneurs who use them for commercial purposes.
+The giant trees are the target of entrepreneurs who use them for commercial purposes.
 How are forests exploited?
 The most obvious use of rainforest trees is in the furniture industry.

-According to the European Commission, about one-fifth of EU wood imports come from illegal sources.
+According to European Commission, about one fifth of EU timber imports are from illegal sources.
 Every day, thousands of products from the international wood mafia pass through store shelves.
 Tropical wood products are often labeled as "luxury wood", "hardwood", "natural wood" and "solid wood".
 Usually these terms are used to disguise tropical wood from Asia, Africa and Latin America.

-The main tropical tree exporting countries are Cameroon, Brazil, Indonesia and Cambodia.
-The most popular and expensive types of tropical wood that goes on sale are mahogany, teak and rosewood.
+The main exporting countries of tropical trees are Cameroon, Brazil, Indonesia and Cambodia.
+The most popular and expensive breeds The tropical woods that are sold are mahogany, teak and rosewood.

-Inexpensive species of tropical wood include meranti, ramin, gabun.
+Inexpensive species of tropical wood include meranti, ramin, and gabun.

-In most tropical rainforest countries, illegal logging is common and a serious problem.
+In most tropical forest countries, illegal logging is common and a serious problem.
 Economic losses reach billions of dollars, and environmental and social damage is incalculable.

-Deforestation results in deforestation and profound ecological changes.
-Tropical forests contain the largest in the world.
-As a result of poaching, millions of species of animals and plants are losing their habitat and, as a result, disappear.
+The consequences of tropical deforestation are deforestation and profound environmental changes.
+Tropical forests contain the world's largest .
+As a result of poaching, millions of species of animals and plants lose their habitat and, as a result, disappear.

-According to the International Union for Conservation of Nature's (IUCN) Red List, over 41,000 plant and animal species are threatened, including great apes such as gorillas and orangutans.
-Scientific estimates of lost species vary widely, ranging from 50 to 500 species per day.
+According to the International Union for Conservation of Nature (IUCN) Red List, more than 41,000 plant and animal species are threatened, including great apes such as gorillas and orangutans.
+Scientific estimates of species lost vary widely, ranging from 50 to 500 species per day.

 In addition, logging equipment used to remove timber destroys sensitive topsoil and damages the roots and bark of other trees.

-Mining of iron ore, bauxite, gold, oil and other minerals also destroys large areas of tropical forests, such as in the Amazon.
+Mining for iron ore, bauxite, gold, oil and other minerals also destroys large areas of tropical forests, such as in the Amazon.

 Tropical rainforests play an important role in the ecosystem of our planet.
-Cutting down this particular natural zone leads to the formation of a greenhouse effect and, subsequently, to global warming.
-The largest tropical forest in the world, the Amazon forest, plays the most important role in this process.
+Deforestation of this particular natural area leads to the formation greenhouse effect and, subsequently, to global warming.
+The largest tropical forest in the world, the Amazon, plays the most important role in this process.
 20 percent of global greenhouse gas emissions are attributed to deforestation.
 The Amazon rainforest alone stores 120 billion tons of carbon.

-Tropical forests also contain vast amounts of water.
-Therefore, another consequence of deforestation is a disturbed water cycle.
-This, in turn, could lead to regional droughts and changes in global weather patterns, with potentially devastating consequences.
+Tropical forests also contain enormous amounts of water.
+Therefore, another consequence of deforestation is a disrupted water cycle.
+This in turn could lead to regional droughts and changes in global weather patterns - with potentially devastating consequences.

 The rainforest is home to unique flora and fauna.